jewelsofthought/neshama/site/posts/neshama/bliss.md

 ## Entheogens

-As fucking is insufficient to attain bliss, so the medicine plant alone will not produce that Divine encounter that is often sought.
-It is just a trip - literally - to another realm.
-It itself cannot produce what we call an "entheogenic" experience, just as penetrating a women in not sufficient (though necessary) to have a spiritual experience of sex - which we call "love".
+Just as sex is insufficient to attain bliss, so the medicine plant alone will not produce that Divine encounter that is often sought.
+It is just a trip&mdash;literally&mdash;to another realm.
+It itself cannot produce what we call an "entheogenic" experience, just as penetrating a women in not sufficient (though necessary) to have a spiritual experience of sex&mdash;which we call "love".
+The space for having such an experience needs to already have been created, as well as the "recptors" with which to receive said experience.